Camping Birthday Party

 “Read in the Tent” and “Digging for Bugs in Mud” Table-Top Label

-Party Favors
+Camping Birthday Party Favors

-We chose to give out flashlights for our party favors.
-Since I had this theme in mind for a few months ahead of time, I found an amazing deal on glow-in-the-dark LED flashlights after Halloween at Lowes.
+We chose to give out flashlights for our camping party favors.
+Since I had this camping theme party in mind for a few months ahead of time, I found an amazing deal on glow-in-the-dark LED flashlights after Halloween at Lowes.
 The packaging was Halloween-themed, but I decided to take the flashlights out of their packages anyway.
-I didn’t end up having enough, so I ordered these LED flashlights from Amazon, which were also great and inexpensive (they just don’t glow in the dark).
+I didn’t end up having enough, so I ordered LED flashlights from Amazon, which were also great and inexpensive (they just don’t glow in the dark).

 Happy Trails!!!